 Conducting the interview

-During the interview process, be proactive by showing prospective finders, agents and broker-associates the value of joining your brokerage office.
-Give prospects a list of all the unique benefits your company has to offer.
+During the interview process, the broker needs to be proactive by showing the prospects – whether as a finder, agent or broker-associate – the value of joining your brokerage office.
+Also, have a prepared list of all the unique benefits your company has to offer and hand the prospect a copy so you can evaluate their questions or comments.

-Review the Agent Interview Sheet with them, discussing the findings to verify the prospect’s education and professional background.
-[See RPI Form 500]
+Review the Agent Interview Sheet with them by discussing its content to confirm the prospect’s education and professional background.
+[See RPI Form 500].

-Find out what motivates them.
-You might assume agents always go where higher commission splits are offered.
+You need to know what motivates them.
+You might assume agents always go where higher fee splits are offered.
 However, that is not universally the case.
-Many are looking for training along with the support of a good company to help them succeed or improve their sales numbers.
+Many are looking for training along with the support of an efficiently run brokerage office which will help them improve their sales numbers and better succeed.

-Pay attention to your prospects’ needs and give them what they want.
-The success of your staff directly affects your company’s success.
-Keep your training program for new recruits up to speed with today’s real estate market and technological advances.
+Pay attention to your prospects’ needs and determine what you can give them.
+Their success on your staff directly affects your company’s success.
+A substantial part of this is in your training program for new recruits which you need to constantly update to cover changes in the real estate market and technological advances.

 Recruiting is not just about replacing and finding new talent — retaining is equally important.

-Make sure you have a strong retention program in place for your most talented staff, along with an environment that promotes productivity and success.
-Keeping your recruits happy for the long haul is important to the growth of your company.
-Otherwise, you’re treading water.
+Make sure you have a strong retention program in place for your most talented staff, along with an environment that enhances productivity and likelihood of success.
+Keeping your recruits happy for the long haul sets the pattern for the growth of your company.
+Otherwise, you’re treading water, or worse.

-When your agents and finders are happy, chances are you are too!
+When your agents are happy, chances are you are too!

 Assessing characteristics

-When interviewing, ask questions that will determine whether the prospect’s characteristics are in line with the goals you initially set out for your agents and broker-associates you want to hire.
+When interviewing, ask questions which determine whether the prospect’s characteristics are in line with the objectives you set out for agents and broker-associates you want to hire.

 The following seven habits and characteristics are found in great agents:

-Determining whether the prospective hire’s traits are conducive to your own goals and having an open dialogue about your expectations and their behavior allows both you and your prospective hires to make an informed decision about whether they will thrive at your brokerage.
+Determining whether the prospective hire’s traits are conducive to your own goals and staging requires an open dialogue about your expectations and their behavior.
+This environment allows you and your prospective hires to make an informed decision about whether they will thrive at your brokerage.

 Related article: